A Digital Smart City for Emerging Mobility Systems: Digital Simulation Environment

 \section{Digital Simulation Environment}

 The IDS $3$D City integrates seamlessly the current control framework used in its physical counterpart, IDS$^3$C. A schematic of the communication structure between the IDS $3$D City and IDS$^3$C is shown in Fig. \ref{fig:commGraph}.
 During a physical experiment, a central mainframe computer runs a custom C++ application that generates a separate thread for each CAV in the experiment.
 Each physical CAV in IDS$^3$C receives a desired trajectory from the mainframe computer over WiFi, and the position and orientation of each CAV are fed back to the mainframe computer through a VICON motion capture system.

-To mimic the behavior of IDS$^3$C, we send trajectory data over a local UDP socket from mainframe to the IDS $3$D City application.
+To imitate the behavior of IDS$^3$C, we send trajectory data over a local UDP socket from mainframe to the IDS $3$D City application.
 This trajectory data consists of the desired state of each CAV in the simulation.
 After each physics update, the position and orientation of each CAV in the IDS $3$D City are broadcast through ROS to a node that mimics the format of VICON measurements.
 This information is accessed by the mainframe computer, which updates the CAVs' states, executes the control algorithm, and sends new commands over UDP.
 A major consequence of this design is that we can seamlessly switch between running any individual car in the physical or virtual environment with minimal changes to our input files.
 The IDS $3$D City is also capable of replaying experimental data, allowing users to directly control a vehicle, and streaming a live feed of the virtual cameras attached to each vehicle.
 In the following subsections, we review the three major aspects of our simulation environment: the Unity game engine, Microsoft AirSim, and ROS\#.